Why the superhero name?

-Beyond being defined by my work as a travel writer - because I love what I do - I'm happiest when I'm outdoors, preferably in water; I love surfing, swimming and sea kayaking, but also trekking, camping and just being outside.
+Beyond being defined by my work as a travel writer, because I love what I do, I'm happiest outdoors, preferably in water.
+I love surfing, swimming and sea kayaking, but also trekking, camping and just being outside.
 I'm always trying to find ways to live simply and more sustainably.

-Originally from Sydney, I'm currently living in northern NSW, Australia, when I'm not living out of a duffel bag on the road (for clues as to my whereabouts, see my latest posts!).
+Originally from Sydney, I'm now living in northern NSW, Australia, when I'm not living out of a duffel bag on the road (for clues as to my whereabouts, see my latest posts).

 Where can I read your travel stories?

-You can also read here the stories that have won me a few Australian Society of Travel Writers awards, including the prestigious Travel Writer of the Year award, which I've won four times, most recently in 2013.
+I often post links to my travel stories (such as Morocco unplugged) here and on Facebook, including some that have won me some Australian Society of Travel Writers awards, including the Travel Writer of the Year award (which I've won four times).

 How did you get into travel writing?

-I'd love to say I have a journalism degree and a Masters in Travel Literature, but the truth is I stumbled into travel writing through a side-window (or maybe it was fate).
+I'd love to say I have a journalism degree and a Masters in Travel Literature, but the truth is I fell into travel writing through a side-window.
 At university I studied zoology and psychology, then worked in social research for six years, which funded my first solo overseas trip where I fell in love with... photography.